decyphertek-io/decyphertek/docs/products/gcp-opnsense-instructions.md

 Optional > Wizard:
 ----------------
+* CAUTION: Changing some Web UI HTTPS settings can break access.
+Please see Troubleshooting section to fix.
 * To customize your settings with help from the Wizard.
 * System > Wizard > next > Choose your desired Settings.